B2B Research Essentials to Grow a Supply Chain Business

 • what problems they cannot seem to solve.

-Quantitative research would typically follow, and the feedback from qual interviews can then be refined into a more quantitative study (conducted via either an online survey or a telephone survey), which can measure things like:
+Quantitative research would typically follow, and the feedback from focus groups can then be refined into a more quantitative study (conducted via either an online survey or a telephone survey), which can help answer this set of questions:

 • frequency of need,